-When you build a main character, they need strengths and weaknesses to really feel “real” or be interesting.
+When you build a main character, they often need strengths and weaknesses to really feel “real” or be interesting to readers.
 They need flaws, even if that flaw is tied to their strength or virtue.

 So if intelligence is such a valuable and easy flaw to put into a character, what happens if you make it their primary strength?

 Well, you’ve got to weaken some other part of them.
 Take away their combat prowess or bravery and they quickly cease to be a hero.
 Take away their competence in whatever field is important and their intelligence starts to feel suspect.

 But oh, hey, if you take away their empathy or charisma, now you have a “realistic” character with flaws and strengths!
 Sure, they’ll tend to be a bit socially clueless or weird, but that makes them quirky and amusing!
 Sure, they might become a bit of an asshole or arrogant, but that gives them a flaw for all the other characters to point out!

 Hell, now the reader can even feel a bit smug: sure, they might not be able to play five games of chess from memory simultaneously, or whatever passes for intelligence in most fiction, but they’re at least people-smart enough to know not to be an asshole to their friends or family, or so socially clueless that they embarrass themselves constantly!

 So we have characters like Monk or L, who are socially inept (mental disorders ramp this up in further empathetic ways), and House and Rick, who are assholes, and BBC’s Sherlock, who’s both.
 A smart, kind character isn’t hard to find as a friend or mentor figure, but as the main character it’s exceedingly rare, and without social awkwardness of some kind, even rarer.